 International students can expect to pay 20,856 per year for tuition at University of South Carolina Aiken.

-University of South Carolina Aiken is a public, state institution, so it offers a reduced tuition rate of $10,398 for in-state students who attend full-time.
+University of South Carolina Aiken is a public, state institution, which means it offers a reduced tuition rate of $10,398 for in-state students who attend full-time.
 For students who are not considered South Carolina-residents, out-of-state tuition is $20,856 a year.